Tasty, Easy, and Healthy: My Cabbage Smoothie Recipe

 For most, simply the idea of a cabbage smoothie might be overwhelming.
 It was for me before I made my first one.
 Shredding cabbage... to drink it?
 No way!
 Still, after giving it a try, I have to admit that it works.

 I knew I needed to up my vegetable intake, especially when it comes to cruciferous vegetables.
 I wanted to add at least one serving of cruciferous along with one serving of another vegetable before dinner.

-I'm not a vegetable guy so wanted to make it go down quick and easy.
-A quick and easy cleanup would be much appreciated as well.
+I'm not a vegetable guy, so I wanted to make it go down quick and easy.
+A quick and easy cleanup would be much appreciated, as well.
 The smoothie seemed the best way to go.

 My cabbage smoothie also has another important ingredient: celery.

 A quick look at the ingredients will show that celery is almost as important as cabbage in my cabbage smoothie.
 It doesn't work without celery.
 To my surprise, celery has an impressive amount of nutrients and health benefits but this is not why I use it in my smoothie.

 Celery's mild taste takes the bitter edge off of raw cabbage.
 For me, this is a big plus.
 The high water content of celery also helps process the dense cabbage leaves in my blender.
 I'll admit that in Japan celery is not as cheap as cabbage but fortunately it is available all year.

 In a smoothie, they go great together but there's more.
 Here are all the ingredients...